PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 12:24:49
+Last updated: 2024-04-08 12:25:24
-Random Quote: I hide in plain sight, same as you. - Gustavo Fring
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon